Fall 2019 MS program application deadline extended to February 5, 2019.

 - International applicant requirements

-Prerequisite Course Requirement
+Prerequisite Course Requirement for Care Management and Nursing Education

-Applicants must have completed an upper division physiology/pathophysiology course, with a minimum B grade within five years of starting the MS program.
+Applicants, with the exception of applicants to the Nursing Informatics specialty track, must have completed an upper division physiology/pathophysiology course, with a minimum B grade within five years of starting the MS program.
 The prerequisite course may be completed during the admission process.
 If the prerequisite is needed, the University of Utah offers NURS 5905 Clinical Physiology as an online course in spring and summer terms.
 Applicants can enroll in this course as a Non-Degree Seeking Student.
 If applicants choose to take the prerequisite in the summer, you must enroll in NURS 5905 to ensure that a grade is posted before the fall semester begins.